 Tanzania currently has 110,787 ha of mangroves remaining, of which ~42% are found in the Rufiji Delta region.
 Tanzania's mangroves represent a total economic value of ~US\$2.1 billion per year and sustain the livelihoods of over 150,000 coastal people, including 43,000 artisanal coastal fishermen and a 1,200 metric tons year-1 commercial prawn fisheries.

 The country has seen a consistent decline in the extent of its mangroves, with an overall net loss of 6,608 ha over 24 years (1996-2020), driven by land clearance for agriculture (rice and salt production) and unsustainable exploitation for wood resources, exacerbated by extreme climatic events (storms, floods, droughts).
 Tanzania's mangroves store up to 8% of the country's total fossil fuel CO2 emissions each year.
 An estimated total of ~153 Mt CO2e is currently stored in the country's mangrove biomass and sediment.
 There are at least 3,611 ha available for mangrove restoration along the Tanzanian coast and several community-based restoration projects underway.
 There is need to revive the National Mangrove Forest Management Plan, adopt a landscape-scale approach, strengthen management capacity and inter-agency coordination, implement co-management arrangements and community-based forest management approaches in mangrove forests, and integrate the role of women into mangrove decision-making, management and benefit sharing in Tanzania.

 Mozambique currently has 302,735 ha of mangroves remaining, of which approximately 16% are found in the Zambezi Delta.
 The ecosystem services of the mangroves in Mozambique contribute in the order of US\$2 to 6 billion year-1 to the national economy and sustain the livelihoods of ~400,000 coastal people directly dependent on mangrove-associated fisheries.
 The mangroves of Zambezi Delta alone represent a total economic value of US\$1 billion year-1 through the provision of its goods and services to the local communities.
-The country has seen a considerable west coast.
-This offers opportunities to scale up ongoing and consistent decline in the extent of its mangroves, rehabilitation efforts with guidance from the restoration having lost -15,910 ha over 24 years (1996-2020) due to potential map.
-There is need to secure sustainable wood extraction for charcoal production and the impact financing through carbon credit schemes, improve the of cyclones and flooding.
-Mozambique's mangroves mangrove conservation framework and regulations, strengthen law enforcement efforts, find ways to store up to 39% of the country's total fossil fuel CO2 emissions each year.
-An estimated total of ~305 Mt CO2e ensure greater equity in benefit sharing from mangrove is currently stored in the country's mangrove biomass resource use, and scale up ongoing restoration efforts and sediment.
-Potential for mangrove restoration in in Madagascar.
-Mozambique is high with at least 25,899 ha available for restoration.
+The country has seen a considerable and consistent decline in the extent of its mangroves, having lost -15,910 ha over 24 years (1996-2020) due to wood extraction for charcoal production and the impact of cyclones and flooding.
+Mozambique's mangroves store up to 39% of the country's total fossil fuel CO2 emissions each year.
+An estimated total of ~305 Mt CO2e is currently stored in the country's mangrove biomass and sediment.
+Potential for mangrove restoration in Mozambique is high with at least 25,899 ha available for restoration.
 There is an urgent need to implement the National Mangrove Management Action Plan, regulate local utilisation of mangrove products, strengthen community involvement in mangrove management, including legal and policy reforms, explore mangrove blue carbon opportunities and scale up mangrove restoration initiatives in Mozambique.